Greetings fellow explorers!

 Too many families in the Caribbean diaspora carry histories that were scattered by migration, colonialism, slavery, and time.
 Names were changed.
 Records disappeared.
 Important stories were never written down.

+I believe every family deserves to know where they come from.
 When we rediscover our roots, we reclaim identity, pride, resilience, and belonging.
 Each conversation with an elder, each recovered document, each ancestral village found on a map becomes part of restoring what was nearly lost.

 This mission is about more than genealogy—it is about honoring those who came before us and empowering those who come next.